New Jersey Knife Law – The Complete Guide (In Plain English)

 Possession of Knives in New Jersey

-In New Jersey, the possession and carrying of knives is regulated by state law.
-It is important to understand these laws before purchasing or carrying a knife in public.
+In New Jersey, both state and local laws regulate the possession and carrying of knives.
+It’s crucial to understand these laws before purchasing or carrying a knife in public.

 Open Carry of Knives